-^{}The group has, as permitted by IFRS 16, elected not to restate its comparative financial statements.
-Therefore comparability will not be achieved by the fact that the comparative financial information has been prepared on an IAS 17 basis.
+\In accordance with IFRS 16 Leases the group has elected not to restate its comparative financial statements.
+Therefore comparability will not be achieved by the fact that the comparative financial information has been prepared on an IAS 17 Leases basis.
 Refer to note 3.1 for more detail on the adoption of IFRS 16.